 Note: Where the requirement of information is marked with an asterisk if the information required is substantially the same as information submitted in respect of a current licence only the variations need be specified.

-[Form 7 amended in Gazette 23 Nov 2010 p.
+[Form 7 amended: Gazette 23 Nov 2010 p.
 5867.]

 Form 8